expo/router/docs/docs/features/routes.md

 sidebar_position: 1
 ---

-:::note Request for Comments
+:::warning Beta Release

-This convention is still a work-in-progress and subject to breaking changes!
+Expo Router is in the earliest stage of development.
+The API is subject to breaking changes.
+The documentation is incomplete and may be inaccurate.
+The project is not yet ready for production use.
 Please [contribute to the discussion](https://github.com/expo/router/discussions/1) if you have any ideas or suggestions on how we can improve the convention.

 :::